kvibber/unwrap-shortlinks/readme.md

 ### What if the destination redirects to another link?

-At the moment it'll stop at the first one to avoid infinite redirect loops.
-But if the destination is another known shortener (say you had a t.co link that redirected to a bit.ly link), the next time you save the post, it will follow that one to its destination.
-TODO: I plan to make it follow a limited chain of known shorteners.
+If the destination is another known URL shortener (ex. t.co pointing to bit.ly pointing to wp.me pointing to a blog post), it'll keep going up to 5 levels (to avoid infinite loops!) or until it gets a URL that isn't on the list.

 ### How do I add a shortener to the list?